Find information about coronavirus (COVID-19), including how to protect yourself, what to do if you feel sick, and signs and symptoms here.

 Vaccine information for cancer patients

-Now that two vaccines have been approved by the FDA, many patients are thinking about how these vaccines may impact their cancer diagnosis and treatment.
-We are recommending that all cancer patients receive either the Pfizer or the Moderna vaccine as soon as it is available to them.
+Now that multiple vaccines have been approved by the FDA, many patients are thinking about how these vaccines may impact their cancer diagnosis and treatment.
+We are recommending that all cancer patients receive a vaccine as soon as it is available to them.

 Exceptions are those who have been treated with: